 PET Imaging Institute is a leading provider in PET scanning and has over 20 years of experience in using PET scans for prostate cancer.
 We understand that you may still have questions about why your doctor has suggested a PET scan for you or someone in your family.

 If your doctor has requested a PET scan for prostate cancer as part of your medical care, you may have come across this article as part of a search for more information.
 We believe in keeping our patients informed and up-to-date on the latest advances in PET scans, and PET scans for prostate cancer making those advancements available to you.
-Whether you are a local, international, or someone who frequents South Florida in need of these services, please reach out to us at (954) 981-6668 to discuss next steps and have us answer any questions you may have!
+Whether you are a local, international, or someone who frequents South Florida in need of these services, please email us at email@example.com to discuss your next steps and have us answer any questions you may have!